-Despite its impressive history, the city isn’t trapped by it.
-Today, Munich is a delightful mash-up of old world charm and high-tech industry.
+Despite its impressive history, the city of Munich isn’t trapped by it.
+Today, it’s a delightful mash-up of old world Bavarian charm and high-tech business and industry.

-In fact, it’s the “Silicon Valley” of Germany because Adobe, Cisco, Google, HP, IBM, Intel, Oracle, and others are helping to send property values soaring (€4,000 per square meter) straight through the solar-paneled roof.
+In fact, it’s the “Silicon Valley” of Germany.
+That’s because Adobe, Cisco, Google, HP, IBM, Intel, Oracle, and others are helping to send property values soaring (€4,000 per square meter) straight through the country’s solar-paneled roofs.

-As a thoroughly modern city, München has reliable and punctual public transportation that saved us from shockingly expensive cab rides.
-We took the S-Bahn S8 train from the airport for €8 (versus €60 for a cab ride) and bought a Day-Pass for the MVV tram for another €6 and took it all over Munich — it’s a very walkable city, but not after thirteen Augustiner beers.
+We took the S-Bahn S8 train from the airport for a mere €8 versus the €60 a taxi cab driver wanted.
+To save even more, we bought a Day-Pass on their MVV tram for another €6 and took it all over Munich — it’s a very walkable city, to be sure, but not after thirteen Augustiner beers.

 Getting around in Munich Germany can be a rush.